API Reference

 }

-import { HiveSearchClient } from 'hive-intelligence';
+import { createHiveMcpClient } from 'hive-mcp-client';

-const client = new HiveSearchClient({
+const client = await createHiveMcpClient({

 apiKey: process.env.HIVE_API_KEY,